DVC is proud to be among the top California community colleges in transferring students

 Register for advisement counseling- Enroll in COUNS 095, a 6-hour course during which you will develop an Education

 Plan.
-Go to the Enrollment Lab (across from the Admissions Office) and they will help
+Go to the Enrollment Lab (across from the Admissions and records office) and

 Step 4 New studentswho have completed fewer than 12 college units are strongly encouraged to register